frischsl/CS5001-SeniorDesign/UserDocumentation.md

 Once you have the application on your device, you can then continue to the following sections for further setup or help.

 ***

 ## Login

-<p>FstFd has a typical login screen.
-If you already have an existing account then you can enter your username and password.</p>
+<div>FstFd has a typical login screen.
+If you already have an existing account then you can enter your username and password.</div>

 <img src=/User%20Docs%20Images/Login.png width="265" height="500">